rclone/rclone/docs/content/docs.md

 the display with a user-supplied date string.
 The date string MUST be enclosed in quotes.
 Follow [golang specs](https://golang.org/pkg/time/#Time.Format) for date formatting syntax.

+### --stats-per-transfer ###

+When this is specified, in addition to overall realtime progress stats, rclone will print realtime stats of each current transfer or file checking

+Note: Not work when `--stats-one-line` or `--no-progress` flag is set

 ### --stats-unit=bits|bytes ###